kurval/COVID-19-Data-Explorer/README.md

 # COVID-19-Statistics
-Try my app at: https://streamlit-corona-graph.herokuapp.com/
+My app is live at: https://streamlit-corona-graph.herokuapp.com/

-Compare corona statistics between different countries with updated data.
+# About
+Covid-19 Statistics app allows user to compare and explore different corona statistics from over 200 countries.
+This python based project was created with Streamlit’s open-source app framework.
+I used Alrair library for building interactive charts that are displayd with Vega-Lite.

 ## Using:
 * Streamlit
 * python3
-* pandas, matplotlib, numpy
+* altair, pandas, numpy
 * data.world's REST API

+Data is originally sourced from https://ourworldindata.org/coronavirus-source-data

 ![app_window](/Images/screenshot.png)